norment/redcap/README.md

 docker-compose logs --tail=0 --follow
 ```

 For the web server, settings such as upload or memory limit settings can be changed by editing `/usr/local/etc/php/php.ini`.
-We adapted relevant values already with [phpinit.sh](webserver/phpinit.sh), but they can be further changed on the running container if needed.
+We adapted relevant values already with [phpinit.sh](webserver/phpinit.sh).
+They can be further changed on the running container if needed.

 If you have trouble using `vim` execute the `“set mouse=”` command within the container as described [here](https://vi.stackexchange.com/questions/18001/why-cant-i-paste-commands-into-vi) and restart the docker web server with `podman restart ${PREFIX}webserver`.